 About the course

-This innovative Banking and Finance MSc programme provides you with postgraduate training designed to develop your career in the banking and financial services sector.
+This innovative Banking and Finance MSc programme with professional placement provides you with postgraduate training and experience designed to develop your career in the banking and financial services sector.
 You will gain a thorough understanding of this field through practical and theoretical application, addressing financial economics, the economics of banking, international financial markets, quantitative methods as well as financial regulation both nationally and internationally.

 Graduates of the Banking and Finance Masters at Brunel will be able to pursue a wide range of careers in financial institutions, banking regulatory organisations and investment banks.
 Internationally, graduates of this Banking and Finance course are attractive candidates for their domestic regulators, central banks and private sector banks.
 In addition, many graduates will follow other career paths in the financial services sector and could undertake doctoral research.

 You will be provided with a good balance between the four pillars of the programme:

 - Theories and debates about banking and financial regulation.

 - Broader financial theories and related issues.

 - Quantitative methodologies which are critical for economic and financial analysis.

 - Successful completion of a dissertation in this field.